eclipse-score/process_description/process/process_areas/verification/guidance/verification_process_toolreqs.rst

     :satisfies: wf__verification_mod_ver_report
     :complies:

-    The tool automatisation shall automatically generated the Verification reports.
+    The tool automatisation shall automatically generate the Verification reports.
     These may be independent documents (i.e. not integrated into sphinx documentation).
     The content of the reports is specified in :need:`gd_temp__platform_ver_report` and :need:`gd_temp__mod_ver_report`.